paraseba/blog/posts/2015-12-26-beautiful-power-series.markdown

 title: Beautiful Power Series
 ---

-I'm getting better at Haskell, or at least that's what I want to believe.
+I'm getting better at Haskell, or at least that's what I choose to believe.
 Anyway, I recently joined Haskell-cafe, one of the e-mail distribution lists, and I found this great [thread](https://mail.haskell.org/pipermail/haskell-cafe/2015-December/122521.html)